 In 2016, statistics showed Bolivia’s main import partners were China (19.9% of imports), Brazil (17.5%) and Argentina (10.5%).
 Its main import products included petroleum oils (10%), motor vehicles (7.9%), insecticides (2.7%), and iron bars and rods (2.2%).

-Opportunities for commerce and trade in Bolivia
+What Opportunities are there for commerce and trade in Bolivia?

 trade agreements in Bolivia: Types of legal structures in Bolivia 2023, Limited Liability Company SRL, Corporation SA, Branch- Sucursal an infographic by Biz Latin Hub 2023